taylor01anderson/cyfrin-updraft-foundry-fundamentals/foundry-smart-contract-lottery-cu/lib/foundry-devops/README.md

 ## Requirements

+> [!IMPORTANT]
+> As of `0.3.0`, nightly builds of foundry may not work as expected.
+Please use `foundryup -v stable` for the stable version of foundry.

 -   [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
     -   You'll know you did it right if you can run `git --version` and you see a response like `git version x.x.x`
 -   [foundry](https://getfoundry.sh/)